alexejk/go-xmlrpc/README.md

 ```

 If you want to customize any aspect of `http.Client` used to perform requests, use `NewClientWithHttpClient` instead.
-By defailt, an `http.DefaultClient` is used.
+By default `http.DefaultClient` will be used.

 ### Argument encoding